-- the technical feasibility of completing the intangible asset so that the asset will be available for use or sale; - its intention to complete and its ability to use or sell the asset; - how the asset will generate future economic benefits; - the availability of resources to complete the asset; and - the ability to measure reliably the expenditure during development any accumulated amortization and accumulated impairment losses.
+- the technical feasibility of completing the intangible asset so that the asset will be available for use or sale: - its intention to complete and its ability to use or sell the asset;

+- how the asset will generate future economic benefits; - the availability of resources to complete the asset; and - the ability to measure reliably the expenditure during development

+Following initial recognition of the development expenditure as an asset, the asset is carried at cost less any accumulated amortization and accumulated impairment losses.
 Amortization of the asset begins when development is complete and the asset is available for use.
 It is amortized over the period of expected future benefit, which is estimated to be five (5) to ten (10) years.
 Amortization is recorded in cost of sales.
 During the period of development, the asset is tested for impairment annually.